HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 pip install -r requirements.txt # Installs all the packages from requirements.txt pip install pipreqs --force# Genereate requirements.txt file with only a few selected packages.
 You need to import the packages you want to include first. pip freeze > requirements.txt # Generate requirements.txt file that includes all packages installed.
+# If you downloaded package that has "setup.py" in root folder, you can install it by running
+python setup.py install
 ```

 ```